suluco/quantops-sim/README.md

 An event-driven airport operations optimizer built in Python.
 The simulator generates realistic flight schedules, detects gate conflicts automatically, and replans in real-time using four optimization algorithms.
 A live Streamlit dashboard visualizes the current airport status, including a schematic live map with moving aircraft and ground vehicles.

-Built by Joren Veldhuis, student Industrial Engineering & Management at Hanze University of Applied Sciences, as a personal project in preparation for an internship at Airbus or CERN.

 ---

 ## What it does